I would in that sweet bosom be

 So I were ever in that heart.

-We are busy working to bring James Joyce's "I would in that sweet bosom be" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring James Joyce's "I would in that sweet bosom be" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "I would in that sweet bosom be" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.